richardtallent/vue-simple-calendar/README.md

 - `startDate` - The date the item starts on the calendar.
 This must be either passed as a JavaScript date object, or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
 - `endDate` - The date the item ends on the calendar.
 Defaults to the same date as `startDate`.
 This must be either passed as a JavaScript date object, or as a string following an ISO-like form of "yyyy-mm-dd HH:MM:SS" (time is optional, and within time, minutes and seconds are both optional).
 - `title` - The name of the item shown on the calendar.
 Defaults to "Untitled".
 - `url` - The URL associated with the item.
 The component has no built-in action associated with this, but it does add a "hasUrl" class to the item.
-To "follow" the URL, you'll need to listen for the `click-event` event and take the appropriate action.
+To "follow" the URL, you'll need to listen for the `click-item` event and take the appropriate action.
 - `classes` - A String with any additional CSS classes you wish to assign to the item.
 - `style` - A String with any additional CSS styles you wish to apply to the item.

 ## Component Events

-The following Vue events are raised by the component, which you can catch in your calling application to respond to user actions:
+You can create handlers for the following Vue events to add custom functionality:

-- `click-date(date, windowEvent)`: fired when user clicks a date
+- `@click-date(date, calendarItems, windowEvent)`: fired when the user clicks a date
-- `click-event(calendarItem, windowEvent)`: same as above, but deprecated.
+- `@click-item(calendarItem, windowEvent)`: fired when the user clicks a calendar item
-- `drag-start(calendarItem, windowEvent)`: fires when user starts dragging an item
+- `@drag-start(calendarItem, windowEvent)`: fires when the user starts dragging a calendar item
-- `drag-enter-date(calendarItem, date, windowEvent)`: fires when an item is dragged over a date
+- `@drag-enter-date(calendarItem, date, windowEvent)`: fires when a calendar item is dragged over a date
-- `drag-leave-date(calendarItem, date, windowEvent)`: fires when an item is dragged out of a date without dropping it there
+- `@drag-leave-date(calendarItem, date, windowEvent)`: fires when a calendar item is dragged out of a date without dropping it there
-- `drag-over-date(calendarItem, date, windowEvent)`: fires multiple times as an item is hovered over a date
+- `@drag-over-date(calendarItem, date, windowEvent)`: fires multiple times as a calendar item is hovered over a date
-- `drop-on-date(calendarItem, date, windowEvent)`: fired when an item is dropped on a date
+- `@drop-on-date(calendarItem, date, windowEvent)`: fired when a calendar item is dropped on a date
-- `item-mouseenter(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when user's pointer hovers over a calendar item.
+- `@item-mouseenter(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when the user's pointer hovers over a calendar item.
-- `item-mouseleave(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when user's pointer leaves a calendar item.
+- `@item-mouseleave(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when the user's pointer leaves a calendar item.

-\*Note in the above, `calendarItem` refers to the **normalized** version of the calendar item involved in the activity.
-For more information, see the "event" slot below.
+In the above, `calendarItem` refers to the **normalized** version of the calendar item involved in the activity.
+For more information, see the "item" slot below.

 ## Slots